-Reference point Definition Proxy Threshold reference point The female dynamic spawning 36% of the unfished spawning SB THRESH biomass level at maximum economic yield (SB MEY ). biomass (SB 36% ).
-Biological limit reference point SB LIM The female dynamic spawning biomass level where the ecological 20% of the unfished female spawning biomass (SB 20% ). risk to the population is regarded as unacceptable.
+Reference point Definition Proxy Threshold reference point The female dynamic spawning 36% of the unfished spawning SB THRESH biomass level at maximum biomass (SB 36% ). economic yield (SB MEY ).
+Biological limit reference point The female dynamic spawning 20% of the unfished female SB LIM biomass level where the ecological spawning biomass (SB 20% ). risk to the population is regarded as unacceptable.

 The coastwide reference mortality limit from the management procedure is currently determined using the stock assessment and a fishing intensity ( $F{SPR=43\%}$ ).
-The reference SPR is linearly reduced when the stock status is estimated below 30% and is set to 100% (no fishing for directed fisheries) when the stock status is estimated at or below 20% ( $SB{LIM}$ ).
-A rebuilding strategy must be developed if the stock is estimated to be below $SB{LIM}$ .
+The reference SPR is linearly reduced when the stock status is estimated below 30% and is set to 100% (no fishing for directed fisheries) when the stock status is estimated at or below 20% (SBLIM).
+A rebuilding strategy must be developed if the stock is estimated to be below SBLIM.